 The first documented information about the building of the Cathedral dates back to 1226, when the first costs and contracts related to the construction were recorded.
 Probably, the works began some time before that, because the consecration tooked place, according to the tradition, on November 18, 1179.

 Between 1238 and 1285, the church was administered by the monks of San Galgano.
 From 1284 to 1297, Giovanni Pisano was responsible for the construction of the lower part of the facade, completed between 1299 and 1317 by Camaino di Crescentino, father of the sculptor Tino di Camaino.
 The bell-tower, at a height of 77 meters, was finished in 1313.
 The works were completed in 1370.

 ART AND ARCHITECTURE

-The lower facade, with the three portals and the two side towers, was built by Giovanni Pisano between 1284 and 1297.
+The lower part of the facade, with the three portals and the two side towers, was built by Giovanni Pisano between 1284 and 1297.
 The rear end of the cathedral, facing north-east, has its own facade, which is also the facade of the Baptistery of San Giovanni.
 The facade is divided into two orders superimposed by a decorated cornice.

-The interior, measuring 89.4 meters in length and 24.37 in width, is divided into three naves by pillars, with a transept divided into two naves and a deep choir.
+The interior, measuring 89.4 meters in length and 24.37 meters in width, is divided into three naves by pillars, with a transept divided into two naves and a deep choir.